Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 	- Basically in industries where there is a recipe to replicate
 - Licensing also common for startup where you can give license of your product to larger company

+##### Acquisition
+- A growth mode that entails one firm (acquirer) buying another firm (target)
+- Generally the acquirer does not have ot but all shares of a target for the transaction to be considered an acquisition but rather 50% + 1 of voting rights (enough to gain control of decision making)
+-

 ^^^ All these notes are pretty simplified
 #### Growth mode strategy